a2x/cs2-analyzer/README.md

 # cs2-analyzer

-A Rust crate for analyzing Counter-Strike: 2 binaries from disk and in memory.
+A WIP Rust crate for analyzing Counter-Strike: 2 binaries from disk.

 ## Examples